 Each kid is at a different level.
 Even the kids in the same grade have different math, reading, writing, and presentation skills.
 While one kid rocks math, he may need help with forming a sentence and your kid is the opposite.
 This is why you, the parent who knows their strengths, are their teacher not me.
 You taper it or bring it up for their specific needs or skip an assignment based on your family’s current level of crazy.
 If it takes your kids two weeks to write a paper instead of one, do it.
 I’d much rather they go slow and understand than rush through.

 Another beauty of EEL is that they will repeat the curriculum three years if they start in fourth grade.
 Even in that one year, there is a lot of repetition.
 I have had so many moms comment on how amazed they are at what their kids have picked up just from class.
 Just sit in class the first year and absorb.
 You’ll both learn a lot.
 Next year add more.

 Don’t compare your kids and don’t compare apparent parenting skills either.
 Even that family who looks like they have it all together… doesn’t.

 Here’s the beautiful thing about the way this program is designed.
 The tutor is there to help you work with your kid.
-Everything that is taught in class comes straight from the book.
-The guide talks you through all the sentence diagramming and shows exactly what to do.
+Everything that is taught in class comes straight from the Essentials guide.
+The 24 week book takes you through all the sentence diagramming and shows exactly what to do.
 It all goes home with you to reference as needed.
 Essentials gives you the opportunity to sit in class and learn beside your child.
 If their mom is taking notes and participating actively in class, your child is seeing life-long learning modeled right in front of them?
 If you don’t know it, don’t be afraid to say so.
 Let’s learn together.

 A bonus of being in class with other moms is that you see that so many moms who feel exactly like you do.
 We learn from each other and correct each other’s mistakes.
 I love it when the moms speak up in class to correct something I’m doing – that means they’re paying attention! 😉